-- To formulate the proposals for appointment, re-appointment and removal of Independent Directors, and to report on the proposals for appointment, reappointment and removal of the rest of Directors. - To establish an objective of representation for the under-represented gender on the Board of Directors and to prepare guidelines on how to achieve said objective. - To verify the character of each Director and check that he/she meets the requirements for qualification as Executive, Independent, Nominee or Other
+- To formulate the proposals for appointment, re-appointment and removal of Independent Directors, and to report on the proposals for appointment, re-appointment and removal of the rest of Directors. - To establish an objective of representation for the under-represented gender on the Board of Directors and to prepare guidelines on how to achieve said objective. - To verify the character of each Director and check that he/she meets the requirements for qualification as Executive, Independent, Nominee or Other External Director. - To evaluate the skills, expertise and experience necessary in the Board of Directors, to define, consequently, the functions and abilities needed in candidates who are to fill each vacancy, and to evaluate the time and dedication necessary in order for them to perform their duties. - To examine and organize, in such a way as is understood to be suitable, the succession of the Chairman and the chief executive and, where necessary, to make proposals to the Board of Directors, so that such succession occurs in an orderly and well-planned manner. - To report annually on the duties performed by the Chairman of the Board of Directors and by the chief executive of the Company. - To report on the appointments and resignations of the Secretary and Deputy Secretary of the Board of Directors and of the senior executives whom the chief executive proposes to the Board of Directors. - To report to the Board of Directors on the diversity issues, and safeguard that, when filling new vacancies, the Board shall respect the provisions set forth in Article 14.3 of the Regulations of the Board of Directors. - To develop and implement a record of situations concerning Directors and senior executives from the Company, and to receive and maintain in that record the personal information provided by the Directors, as established under articles 18 and 19 of the Regulations of the Board of Directors. - To receive the information supplied by Directors. - To propose to the Board of Directors the remuneration policy for Directors and managing directors or others who perform their top management duties and directly depend on the Board of Directors, supervisory committees or chief executive officers. - To propose to the Board of Directors the individual remuneration of Executive Directors and other conditions of their contracts.

-- External Director. - To evaluate the skills, expertise and experience necessary in the Board of Directors, to define, consequently, the functions and abilities needed in candidates who are to fill each vacancy, and to evaluate the time and dedication necessary in order for them to perform their duties. - To examine and organize, in such a way as is understood to be suitable, the succession of the Chairman and the chief executive and, where necessary, to make proposals to the Board of Directors, so that such succession occurs in an orderly and well-planned manner. - To report annually on the duties performed by the Chairman of the Board of Directors and by the chief executive of the Company. - To report on the appointments and resignations of the Secretary and Deputy Secretary of the Board of Directors and of the senior executives whom the chief executive proposes to the Board of Directors. - To report to the Board of Directors on the diversity issues, and safeguard that, when filling new vacancies, the Board shall respect the provisions set forth in Article 14.3 of these Regulations. - To develop and implement a record of situations concerning Directors and senior executives from the Company, and to receive and maintain in that record the personal information provided by the Directors, as established under articles 18 and 19 of these Regulations. - To receive the information supplied by Directors. - To propose to the Board of Directors the remuneration policy for Directors and managing directors or others who perform their top management duties and directly depend on the Board of Directors, supervisory committees or chief executive officers. - To propose to the Board of Directors the individual remuneration of Executive Directors and other conditions of their contracts. - To propose to the Board of Directors the basic conditions of contracts for senior executives. - To oversee compliance with the remuneration policy set by the Company. - Periodically review the remuneration policy for Directors and senior officers, including share-based remuneration systems and their application, and ensure that their individual compensation is proportionate to the amounts paid to other Directors and senior officers in the Company. - Ensure that conflicts of interest do not undermine the independence of the external professionals referred to the following Article 40.4. - Verify the information on Director and senior officers' pay contained in corporate documents, including the annual Directors' remuneration report
+- To propose to the Board of Directors the basic conditions of contracts for senior executives. - To oversee compliance with the remuneration policy set by the Company. - Periodically review the remuneration policy for Directors and senior officers, including share-based remuneration systems and their application, and ensure that their individual compensation is proportionate to the amounts paid to other Directors and senior officers in the Company. - Ensure that conflicts of interest do not undermine the independence of the external professionals referred to the Article 40.4 of the Regulations of the Board of Directors. - Verify the information on Director and senior officers' pay contained in corporate documents, including the annual Directors' remuneration report

-Main 2020 actions of the Appointments and Compensation Committee were:
+The main actions of the Appointments and Compensation Committee in 2022 were: